arnsteio/OpenSCAD-workshop-2018-02/04-functions.md

 clip();
 ~~~

-That's very cool.
+That's a great beginning, almost finished in fact!
 Let's now move the cutout to the correct position:

 ~~~
 /* [Global] */